waggle-sensor/summer2022/snead/5G-Core.md

   - some implemented [private network use cases](https://youtu.be/ynsORXa_OI8?t=2058)
 - Wavelab has a Slack you can join with a dedicated 5G support channel

+### Connecting to COTS Radios and such

+enodebd service in AGW manages eNBs (compatible with TR-069 management interface) but unsure about connection to 5G RAN equipment.
+They have tested with the following [eNBs](https://docs.magmacore.org/docs/basics/prerequisites#ran-equipment):
+- Baicells Nova 233 TDD Outdoor
+- Baicells Nova 243 TDD Outdoor
+- Assorted Baicells indoor units (for lab deployments)

+In Domain Proxy [docs](https://docs.magmacore.org/docs/dp/architecture_overview), it looks like most of the radio interface is 4G based, so will have to see at the Wavelabs 5G webinar.

 ## Attributes

 - Part of the Linux Foundation
 - Does not run on windows. macOS preferred, also runs on Ubuntu
 - "Add capacity and reach by using Wi-Fi and CBRS even when constrained with licensed spectrum." - Magma Home Page